1886 Scottish Cup final

 This was the first Scottish Cup final since 1880 to be decided without the need for a replay (excluding the 1884 final which went unplayed).

 Background

 Queen's Park had reached the final on seven previous occasions and had gone on to win the competition on each occasion.
 This was the fifth time in seven seasons which Queen's Park had reached the final.

-Defending champions Renton had only previously reached the final twice before, lifting the trophy in 1885, 10 years after they finished as runners-up.
+Defending champions Renton had previously reached the final only twice, winning the trophy in 1885, ten years after finishing as runners-up.

-Renton and Queen's Park had played twice before in the Scottish Cup, although they hadn't been drawn together for over a decade.
-Renton hadn't scored a goal against Queen's Park before the 1886 final with the Glasgow side winning 3–0 in the 1875 final and 2–0 in the 1874 semi-finals.
+Renton and Queen's Park had previously played twice in the Scottish Cup, although they had not been drawn together for over a decade.
+Renton had not scored a goal against Queen's Park before the 1886 final with the Glasgow side winning 3–0 in the 1875 final and 2–0 in the 1874 semi-finals.